AdobeDocs/experience-manager-forms-cloud-service.en/help/reference-adaptive-form-fragments.md

 ---

-# Reference adaptive form fragments {#reference-adaptive-form-fragments}
+# Reference Adaptive Form Fragments {#reference-adaptive-form-fragments}

-Adaptive form fragment is a group of fields, or a panel containing a group of fields that you can use when you create a form.
+Adaptive Form Fragment is a group of fields, or a panel containing a group of fields that you can use when you create a form.
 It lets you create a form easily and quickly.
-You can drag-drop an adaptive form fragment into a form using the assets browser in sidebar, and you can edit it in the form editor.
+You can drag-drop an Adaptive Form Fragment into a form using the assets browser in sidebar, and you can edit it in the form editor.

-For adaptive forms authors, reference fragments are provided in the AEM Forms package [AEM FORMS REFERENCE FRAGMENTS](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq630/fd/AEM-FORMS-6.3-REFERENCE-FRAGMENTS).
+For Adaptive Forms authors, reference fragments are provided in the AEM Forms package [AEM FORMS REFERENCE FRAGMENTS](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq630/fd/AEM-FORMS-6.3-REFERENCE-FRAGMENTS).
 It includes the following fragments:

 * Address
 * Contact Information